Kenya TV stations still off air despite court order

 Following the shutdown, three NTV journalists spent the night in the newsroom Wednesday, fearful of arrest by police officers they said had camped outside the building.

-Larry Madowo, Linus Kaikai and Ken Mijungu said they remained holed up in the newsroom after their police sources tipped them that officers planned to arrest all three.
+Larry Madowo, Linus Kaikai and Ken Mijungu said they remained holed-up in the newsroom after their police sources tipped them that officers planned to arrest all three.

 "We have not broken any laws ... we were just doing our jobs and I have no apologies about that," Madowo told CNN by phone from Nairobi.
 "This is harassment and intimidation by the government. "